im-endangered/appLotita/README.md

-# applotita
+# appLotita

-A new Flutter project.
+A project for fourth semester Software engineering and project management. :))
 ## Getting Started

 This project is a starting point for a Flutter application.